Rawknee-69/win-pc-optimization/Readme.md

 # WinAeroTweaker Optimizations

-This guide will help you optimize your Windows PC using the WinAeroTweaker tool, with configurations tailored for both high-end and low-end PCs.
-The instructions below are intended for Windows 10 and above.
+This guide will help you optimize your Windows PC using the **WinAeroTweaker** tool, along with additional batch file options for more comprehensive optimizations, including a recovery option.

+The instructions below are intended for **Windows 10 and above**.

 ## Steps for Optimization